 Depending on your device and the strain, you may be able to rid your computer, smartphone, or tablet of ransomware.
 The malware removal process is the relatively easy part, but recovering your encrypted files can be impossible, sometimes even after the ransom has been paid.
 Removing the ransomware from your device is far from a guarantee that you will succeed in negating its effects.

 To help you deal with ransomware on any device, we’ve prepared these handy guides for you:

-If you’re looking for a way to recover files after a ransomware attack, you might find the solution you need in this complete list of Avast ransomware decryption tools.
+If you’re looking for a way to unlock files after a ransomware attack, you might find the solution you need in this complete list of Avast ransomware decryption tools.

 We get that you want a quick fix, but we strongly recommend that you don’t pay the ransom.
 And don’t attempt to negotiate with your attacker.
-Giving in to their demands will only support future ransomware attackers and inspire them to continue developing and launching new strains.
+Giving in to their demands will only support future ransomware attacks and inspire cybercriminals to continue developing and launching new strains.
 These attackers could also be using their ill-gotten gains to fund other illegal activities.

 Also, paying the ransom does not guarantee that your attacker will delete the ransomware, unlock your device, or give you the decryption tool for their strain.
 While they want a reputation for keeping their word so victims are more likely to pay up, some hijackers have collected ransoms and disappeared or sent useless decryption keys.
 You could even end up paying a completely different ransomware attacker.

 If you can’t recover your files following a ransomware attack, we urge you to hold out for a decryption tool for the strain that has infected your computer or mobile device.
 Sometimes, there’s a flaw in the cryptography the ransomware code uses, and the malware exposes lines of code which can lead to a fix.